UW Accordion

 When to consider something else

-• Avoid overusing accordions.
-Hiding too much content can make pages harder to scan and use.
+- Avoid overusing accordions.
+Hiding too much content can make pages harder to scan and use and negatively impact page load times.

 Usability and accessibility